dailybruin/the-stack/_posts/2020-01-17-student-expenses.md

 ## Geographic Distribution

-The maps below show the distribution of the cost of attending college across the United States and worldwide, for the most represented states and countries.
+The maps below show the distribution of the cost of attending UCLA across the United States and worldwide, for the most represented states and countries.
 Outside of California, states with higher populations (or large cities) as well as the East coast are well represented and most international students come from Asia.

 ### US Cost of Attendance Distribution